- College of Nursing

 Dr. Mary Lou Sole, Dean

-Dr. Maureen Covelli, Chair, Dept of Nursing Practice
+Dr. Maureen Covelli, Chair, Department of Nursing Practice

 Dr. Kelly Allred, Director, Traditional BSN and Second Degree BSN Programs